mikael-ri/sshimagecloner/README.md

         backup_root_folder set in the config file, it cannot be absolute path.
 If the folder is given as an argument, old versions are not deleted from this folder.
 This folder must exist, and when the backups are running, a subfolder is created for each backup.
+        This is mainly for the purpose, if there is a need to create specific manual backups in addition to recurring ones

 ARGUMENTS:
 configtest